RXCodes/AquaSense/README.md

 ## 🤖 Device
 The `device` directory contains all the files and source code used to run the device.

-Right now, all device-related files are located here: https://github.com/nathan-707/SmartAquarium/tree/main
+All device-related files are located here: https://github.com/nathan-707/SmartAquarium/tree/main

-In the future, all source code should be centralized in one place.